x37v/rust-seq/README.md

 ### Scheduler

 The object that allows initial scheduling of objects that implement the SchedCall trait.
 This object then passes these off to an Executor which executes the schedule.

 ### Executor

-The object and context that a schedule gets executed in.
+The object that a schedule gets executed in.
 This will usually be in another thread and likely in a context where heap allocation should not be allowed.

+### Context

+The object that the scheduled object can use to discover features, for instance, the current time, or, in a musical bar/beat scenario, how to translate a bar/beat into a tick value.

 ### Cache

 A source for getting objects to schedule in the Executor context, avoiding heap allocation.
 For instance, a MIDI on/off note pair to be scheduled.

 ### Sink

 An object that accepts objects to send out from the Executor context.
 For instance, the actual MIDI data to go to your hardware.

 ## NOTES